DuncanWalter/spider-web/packages/spider-hook/README.md

 - `spider-hook` is made to play nice with all your favorite tools including `typescript`, `prettier`, `eslint`/`tslint`, `vscode`, and `webpack`/`rollup`.
 - `spider-hook` performs similarly to aggressively used `reselect`.

 Under the hood, `spider-hook` uses `@dwalter/spider-store` to do the heavy lifting.
 This has one extra benefit: `spider-hook` automatically and safely handles state stores split up across multiple bundles.
-Your state will be unaffected by load order and even duplicated modules.
+Your state will be unaffected by load order and duplicated modules.

 ```javascript
 // state reducer function